Hello, I am Vaibhav Verma, a Rutgers CS alum. I'm currently a software engineer at Cruise in the Machine Learning department on the Ground Truth team.

-In the past I've developed software for TwitchTV, Open Systems Solutions , Microsoft, and Zynga.
+In the past, I worked on buyer experience at Etsy, video infrastructure at Twitch, Open Systems Solutions , cloud services at Microsoft, and payments at Zynga.
 I've also taught recitation for CS 111 and CS110.
-I led the revival of the undergraduate CS group at Rutgers, and founded HackRU , a biannual student hackathon.
+I led the revival of the undergraduate CS group at Rutgers, and founded HackRU, a biannual student hackathon.

 If you’re like me, you’ve written loads of web apps, but you rarely set up SSL on them.
 SSL is a must for any production-grade web application, especially if you’re authenticating users or taking personal information from them.
 Otherwise all the contents of your HTTP requests are being sent in plaintext - user login info / passwords, cookies etc.